-During the 13-week period ended April 1, 2018, we opened two new restaurants and we also opened two additional restaurants subsequent to April 1, 2018.
+During the 13-week period endedJuly 1, 2018, we opened three new restaurants and we also opened one additional restaurant subsequent to July 1, 2018.
 We have an established presence in Texas, the Southeast and the Midwest, with restaurants in multiple large markets in these regions.
-Our growth plan over the next five years focuses on developing additional locations in our existing core markets and major markets while continuing to "backfill" our existing markets in order to build our brand awareness.
+Our growth plan over the next five years focuses on developing additional locations in major markets while continuing to "backfill" our existing core markets in order to build our brand awareness.